A compilation of optical starlight polarization catalogs: Data products

-Data products 1 and 2 contain multiple entries for certain stars.
-We produce a third catalog that contains only unique \textit{Gaia} sources.
-We construct this catalog as follows: For each \textit{Gaia} EDR3 source in our Source catalog, we search for \texttt{starID}s that correspond to it.
+{Data product 1 contains} multiple entries for certain stars.
+We produce a {second} catalog that contains only unique \textit{Gaia} sources.
+For each \textit{Gaia} EDR3 source {in the Extended catalog}, we search for \texttt{starID}s that correspond to it.

 If there are multiple polarization measurements corresponding to a given \textit{Gaia} source, we keep the measurement with highest SNR in $p$ ($p/e\_p$).
 Thus, if a source has measurements in multiple filters, we retain only one measurment (from whichever filter provided the highest SNR datapoint).
 If all matching \texttt{e\_p} are NAN, we keep the measurement with highest $p$.
-This catalog contains 42,482 unique stars.